umjiayx/sperf/README.md

 This repository contains the official implementation of [Shorter SPECT scans using self-supervised coordinate learning to synthesize skipped projection views](https://ejnmmiphys.springeropen.com/articles/10.1186/s40658-025-00762-3).

-The datasets generated and/or analyzed during the current study are available from the corresponding author on reasonable request.

 ## Pipeline Overview

+This study addresses the challenge of extended SPECT imaging duration under low-count conditions, as encountered in Lu-177 SPECT imaging, by developing a self-supervised learning approach to synthesize skipped SPECT projection views, thus shortening scan times in clinical settings.

 ![Overview of the SpeRF pipeline](assets/sperf_overview.png)

-## Code
+## Code and Datasets

 The majority of the source code is written in [Python](https://www.python.org).
 Neural networks are built and trained using the [PyTorch](https://pytorch.org/) automatic differentiation framework.
 Reconstruction and analysis code are written in [MATLAB](https://www.mathworks.com/products/matlab.html).
+The datasets generated and/or analyzed during the current study are available from the corresponding author on reasonable request.

 ## Environment Setup